decorative image for blog comparing almalinux vs rocky linux

 The main difference between AlmaLinux vs. Rocky Linux is their development process due to Red Hat's recent restrictions to RHEL source code.
 Rocky Linux still uses RHEL SRPMs for their upstream, whereas AlmaLinux's applications are built to run on RHEL and RHEL-based systems, but it is not an exact clone of RHEL.

-In June 2023, Red Hat announced that they would no longer publish the RHEL source code in favor of only releasing the CentOS Steam source code, which can be different than what is officially packaged in Red Hat Enterprise Linux.
+In June 2023, Red Hat announced that they would no longer publish the RHEL source code in favor of only releasing the CentOS Stream source code, which can be different than what is officially packaged in Red Hat Enterprise Linux.

 This threw the RHEL-rebuild distros for a loop and Rocky Linux and AlmaLinux developed different solutions to this change.